-'''

 (12) En. a.
-He [switch-onned] the radio this morning b.
-He [switched on] the radio this morning c.
-He [switch-ons] the radio every morning d.
+He [switch-onned] the radio this morning

+b.
+He [switched on] the radio this morning

+c.
+He [switch-ons] the radio every morning

+d.
 He [switches on] the radio every morning

-'''

-The other is that the complex element does not have the same category (etc.) as its daughter on the right, as is the case in other compounds: football is a noun just like ball, tax-free is an adjective just like free, to dry-clean is a verb just like to clean, but to switch on is not a particle like on.
-Instead it is a verb, just like its daughter on the left, switch.
+The other is that the complex element does not have the same category (etc.) as its daughter on the right, as is the case in other compounds: football is a noun just like ball, tax-free is an adjective just like free, to dry-clean is a verb just like to clean, but to switch on to switch on is not a particle like on.
+Instead to switch on is a verb, just like its daughter on the left, switch.
+(It thus violates Williams' 1981 "Right Hand Head Rule").